-Physical activity may seem difficult when you are overweight or obese.
-You may get short of breath quickly.
-Your feet or joints may hurt.
-It may be hard or costly to find the right clothes and equipment.
-And you may feel self-conscious working out in front of others.
+Physical activity may seem hard if you’re overweight.
+You may get short of breath or tired quickly.
+Finding or affording the right clothes and equipment may be frustrating.
+Or, perhaps you may not feel comfortable working out in front of others.

 Why should I be active?

 Being active may help you live longer and protect you from developing serious health problems, such as type 2 diabetes, heart disease, stroke, and certain types of cancer.
 Regular physical activity is linked to many health benefits, such as